isomerpages/moe-yiochukangpri/_e-open-house-2023/Our People/Alumni.md

 **Q: What was your favourite subject in YCKPS, and why did you enjoy it?**

 <p style="text-align:justify;">
-Hiu Fung: My favorite subject was Science because my Science teacher, Mrs Yean, was very caring and she always looked out for us.
+Hiu Fung: My favourite subject was Science because my Science teacher, Mrs Yean Sok Kheng, was very caring and she always looked out for us.
 She was a very special teacher because she would go the extra mile for all her students.
-For example, once I did quite badly for exam and she believed that I could do better.
-So, she asked me to take a retest to prove that I had the ability to answer those questions.
 I also like Science because it is very interesting, it allows me to explore more about the world and about how things work around us.
 I enjoyed doing all the experiments as well.</p>

 **Q: Share a memorable experience or event that took place during your time in the school**